 WB guv invites CM, other pol leaders to discuss pending bills

-West Bengal Governor Jagdeep Dhankhar on Monday invited Chief Minister Mamata Banerjee and leaders of the state's legislature parties for a meeting on January 17 to discuss matters pertaining to two bills that have been cleared by the Assembly and was waiting for his nod.
+West Bengal Governor Jagdeep Dhankhar on Monday invited Chief Minister Mamata Banerjee and leaders of legislature parties for a meeting on January 17 to discuss matters pertaining to two bills that have been cleared by the Assembly and were waiting for his approval.
 The governor has sought "guidance" and a "way forward" on the two bills -- West Bengal (Prevention of Lynching) Bill, 2019 and West Bengal State Commission for Scheduled Castes and Scheduled Tribes Bill, 2019 -- both passed by the Assembly on August 30 last year.

 Taking to Twitter, Dhankhar said, "@MamataOfficial.
 I have invited leaders of the Legislature Parties in the Legislative Assembly on 17.1.2020 at 12 noon at Raj Bhavan, Kolkata as regards pendency of West Bengal (Prevention of Lynching) Bill, 2019 and West Bengal State Commission for SC and ST Bill 2019."
 In a letter attached with the tweet, he said, "As regards both the Bills, highest attention is being bestowed by me for their consideration at my end, essential inputs have been sought from the West Bengal legislative assembly as also the state government.
 "In spite of repeated serious efforts at my end, the requisite information is not forthcoming and that has resulted in further appropriate consideration of the Bill in terms of the Constitution."
 Apart from Banerjee, the letter was also forwarded to the Leader of Opposition and state Congress leader Abdul Mannan, CPI(M) legislature party leader Sujan Chakraborty, and leaders of the RSP, the AIFB, CPI, GJM and the BJP.